nilskretschmer/rememberly-dev-server/README.md

 6. Open up your domain and you should see a welcome page.

 ## Usage
-The API offers basic endpoints for user services and to access the API's.
+The API offers basic endpoints for user services and to access stored data (notes/todolists).
 Take a look inside the /src/routes.php file for a complete overview of possible endpoints.
+Most of the endpoints require data from the client.
+This can be JSON in the HTML body or URL query parameters.
 Some examples:
 - Login route (GET: /login):
 This endpoint requires login via username/password (HTTP Basic Authentication) and returns an API token for the specified user to access the API with the users permissions.